People trust recommendations from friends more than any ad you’ll ever run. That’s not news. What most businesses get wrong is what they do about it.

 What is referral marketing?

-Referral marketing is a marketing strategy that grows your customer base by encouraging your existing customers to spread the word about you within their networks.
-It turns your customers into reliable advocates for your brand, who keep promoting you through word-of-mouth recommendations.
+Referral marketing is a word-of-mouth strategy that encourages existing customers (and other fans) to promote you, by rewarding them when they share your brand with potential new customers.
+It turns people into reliable advocates for your brand, who keep promoting you through word-of-mouth recommendations.

 How does referral marketing work?

-Referral marketing is powerful because it leverages your company’s existing customer base – and the trust they’ve built up among their friends – to generate new leads and customers.
+Referral marketing is powerful because it leverages the trust people place in their friends to generate new leads and customers.

 Here’s why you need referral marketing